dcyoung/dcyoung.github.io/_posts/2019-02-01-profiling-python-with-snakeviz.md

 - fixing low hanging fruit
 - moving on!

+In other words, we're answering the following:

+**What** is slow?

+Use a profiler to understand what is causing a slowdown or bottleneck

+**Why** is it slow?

+Try to understand why the code is slow.

+**How** do you fix it?

+How could you optimize the code, and how big of effort is this potential refactor?
+Is it worth it?

+## Profiling in Python

 Some languages and IDEs make this easy as the tooling encourages profiling.
 However python tooling lags behind.
 To profile python programs and prioritize refactors/ improvements, I use the following tooling:

 - cProfile: a profiler which comes w/ python by default